striblab/superior-landing-page/docs/development.md

       ```css
       @import "normalize-scss/sass/_normalize.scss";
       ```
   * For dependencies that are very common and are available through a trusted CDN, you can include it in `config.json`.
 Consider using the [StribLab static libs CDN](https://github.com/striblab/static-libs).
+For CMS integration, these scripts should be included in the `style libraries` in the LCD
     * For instance:
       ```js
       "css": {